ContextMapper/contextmapper.github.io/_docs/index.md

 }
 </pre></div>

-Of course the bounded contexts have to be specified before you can use them within a context map.
+The bounded contexts have to be specified before you can use them within a context map.
 A simple example of a bounded context definition:

 <div class="highlight"><pre><span></span><span class="k">BoundedContext</span> LocationContext {